Holistic Hotel

 Where to Experience Proper Ayurveda

 Kerala, India, is the home of classical Ayurveda and remains the best place to experience it properly.
+Ananda in the Himalayas is widely regarded as India's finest Ayurvedic retreat.
 Sri Lanka also has an excellent tradition.
+In India, Six Senses Vana and Vana Dehradun both offer clinical-grade Ayurvedic programmes.
 Look for centres with qualified vaidyas, not just trained spa therapists.

 More from the Journal